Intraventricular Hemorrhage (IVH)

 Table of content

 Intraventricular hemorrhage (IVH) is a type of bleeding that occurs within the brain’s ventricular system, where cerebrospinal fluid is produced and circulated.
 This condition is most commonly seen in premature infants, especially those born before 32 weeks of gestation or weighing less than 1500 grams.
-IVH can vary in severity, from small areas of bleeding with minimal impact to extensive hemorrhage causing significant brain injury.
+Intraventricular hemorrhage in infants can vary in severity, from small areas of bleeding with minimal impact to extensive hemorrhage causing significant brain injury.
 The condition can lead to long-term neurological problems, depending on the extent of the hemorrhage and the areas of the brain affected.

 Types of Intraventricular Hemorrhage (IVH)